glpi-project/docdev/source/devapi/controllers.rst

 You may use different responses classes depending on what your controller is doing (sending json content, outputting a file, …).

-There is also a render helper method that helps you return a rendered twig content as a response.
+There is also a render helper method that helps you return a rendered Twig template as a Response object.

 Sending JSON
 ++++++++++++